The Cuyahoga River Remedial Action / Delisting Plan

 Strategy/Action: Identify and remediate sources of materials other than woody debris.

-REMOVAL REQUESTED.
-Having confirmed no recent or current instances of aesthetic impairment, the request for removal of this impairment has been submitted to Ohio EPA for submission to U.S. EPA for approval.
+REMOVAL APPROVED.
+Having confirmed no recent or current instances of aesthetic impairment, the request for removal of this impairment has been APPROVED by U.S. EPA.

 Objective: In riverine areas upstream from the lake affected waters (lacustuary), the average Qualitative Habitat Evaluation Index (QHEI) value within an assessment unit does not diverge from state biological guidelines, or in lake affected waters (lacustuary) the average Lake Qualitative Habitat Evaluation Index (L-QHEI) value does not diverge from state biological guidelines.
 The ship channel has a designation of Limited Resource Waters, for which targets are lnot applicable.
 However, it is considered necessary to provide habitat where possible to support migrating fish.